ldgalvan/glucoseformer/README.md

 It's important to consider the drawbacks of larger context windows (ultimately leading to less available training data).

-We also experimented with Azure Data Factory, developing a processing pipeline which is broken into 3 meddalion stages (bronze, silver, gold)
+## Data Processing (Azure Data Factory)

+We implemented a robust data processing pipeline using Azure Data Factory, structured according to the medallion architecture—comprising Bronze, Silver, and Gold layers.

-### Bronze stage
+### Bronze Layer
 ![Split](images/bronze.png)

+In the Bronze layer, we performed initial data cleansing by applying basic transformations such as removing null values and dropping irrelevant columns from the raw dataset.
+This stage ensures a clean foundation for downstream analytics and model training.
 ## Model Training

 Hardware: All training experiments were conducted locally on an Nvidia RTX 3090.